All righty friends, this is just a loose tutorial, not really a pattern. You kind of have to “wing it” ~ hee hee!

 Use a steel hook with a point on the end to crochet the slit back together.

 You will have to forgive the lack of photos from this point.
 Halloween was quickly approaching and I became desperate to finish!
 At this point, using the same crochet hook, single crochet around the leaves.
 Add a second row of single crochet, making two single crochets one space as needed when working around the turns.
 Add on four straps, one on each point of the leaves to wrap around the high waist, and one at the each of the two points where the top wings come out of the leaves, to wrap over the shoulders.

 As you can see, I added a large flat flower to the center back, it just seemed to need something.
 You can bend the wings as you see fit.

 I hope this is understandable enough for you to make your own fun faerie wings.
 Enjoy!!

-©Copyright 2011 Jessie Rayot / Jessie At Home.
-All my videos, patterns and posts are my own work.
+©Copyright 2011 Jessie Rayot / Jessie At Home All my videos, patterns and posts are my own work.
 Do not copy them in any way.
 If you want to share this information with someone, share the link to this post.
-If you want to share on your own blog / website, then you may use the top photo in this post and link back to this post.
+If you want to share on your own blog / website, then you may use the first photo in this post and link back to this post.
 You may not give away printed copies of this post.
 Thank you.